practicalli/spacemacs/docs/source-control/configure-layers.md

 * `github` - access GitHub / GitLab APIs to access and create issues, pull requests, etc.
 * `version-control` - general features including diff highlights in the window fringe

-[Add an SSH key](ssh-remote-repositories.md) when using SSH URLs to connect to GitHub / GitLab.

 Git should be [configured for Magit](git-configuration.md), Magit Forge [configured to access for issues and pull requests](forge-configuration.md) and optionally [github-clone configured](github-clone.md) to search GitHub for repositories by name.